brontosaurusrex/brontosaurusrex.github.io/_posts/2023-09-11-Upgrade-Debian-11-to-12-without-usrmerge-errors.md

 title: Upgrade Debian 11 (bullseye) to 12 (bookworm) without usrmerge errors
 tags: linux cli
 ---
-Following notes are for my WSL1/Debian install, but they may apply broadly.
+Following notes are for my 'WSL1/Debian cloned to WSL2/Debian' install.

 Recommendation: 1st [clone the 11](/2023/09/11/How-would-you-go-about-cloning-a-WSL-distro/) and then upgrade the clone.
+Make sure the clone is WSL version 2 (otherwise expect problems with usrmerge).

 In 11: